MaxHaertwig/SwiftyHolidays/README.md

 **LocalDate**

-The class `LocalDate` is used to abstract away the concept of time and time zones.
-You can convert `Date` to `LocalDate` and the other way around.
+The class `LocalDate` is used to abstract away the concept of time and time zones.  `LocalDate` can be converted to `Date` and the other way around.

 ```swift
 import SwiftyHolidays